 Consider using a phrase or part of a phrase of a popular idioms.
 For example FollowYourHeart.com.
 I come across a blog called MyWifeQuitHerJob.com and frankly, this web address opened up a whole new horizon in domain name to me.
 You don’t need a one word dot com to be successful!

 Let the phrase be catchy!
-If you can, try to look for phrase that are popular in search like idioms that are related to your niche.
-Make use of Google Adword Keyword Planner to find these hidden gems.
-For instance if you love travelling, you might want a domain name like HitTheRoad.com.
+If you can, try to look for a phrase that is popular in the search like idioms that are related to your niche.
+Make use of Google Adwords Keyword Planner to find these hidden gems.
+For instance, if you love traveling, you might want a domain name like HitTheRoad.com.
 Hey hey hey….this is expensive ok!

 The value of a website address is in the eyes of the beholder.
 Some stood their ground by insisting in using single keyword word dot com and yet, the business failed to take off.
 And yet you see others who grew from strength to strength even though they used longer but smart catchy names.